Hawai‘i – Wai‘ōpae Tidepools

 - Established 2003

 Located on the Southeastern coast of the island of Hawai‘i, the Wai‘ōpae Tidepools MLCD is about a one hour drive south of the Hilo airport.
 Take highway 130 heading south, then go east on highway 132 to highway 137.
-Travel about 1.1 miles south on highway 137 and turn east on Kapoho Kai drive.
+Travel about 1.1 miles south on highway 137 and turn east on Kapoho Kai Street.
 Follow road to parking areas marked by signs.

 The MLCD is located adjacent to a private subdivision called Vacationland.
 Follow directions on all signs posted; enter tidepools only at the designated shoreline access and respect private property.
 The MLCD extends from the highwater mark at the shoreline, with the northern boundary next to the first two-story house on the beach north of the parking area, and extends south about 700 meters.
 Signs mark the boundaries.

 The physical characteristics of Wai‘ōpae Tidepools are similar to a barrier reef.
 A shallow basalt ridge on the seaward side of the tide pools causes waves to break.
 However, the pools still get excellent water circulation by northeast tradewind-generated swells that help support abundant coral and fish life.